boldbi/iframe-token-based-authorization-sample/WidgetEmbedding/README.md

-# Iframe Token Based Authorization Sample
+# Embed Widgets with SSO using Token

-This sample demonstrates the embedding the widget in iframe with token based authoriztion.
+This sample demonstrates the embedding the widget with iFrame based Single Sign-on(SSO) using token based authentication.

 ## Widget view